 Cost-Benefit Analysis

 Research indicates autonomous vessels could cut operational costs by up to 20%.
-This is due to better route planning and less fuel use.
+This is due to better route planning and less fuel consumption.
 Without the need for crew, these ships can slash wage costs and lower training expenses.
 Moreover, advanced sensors help in early detection of issues, preventing costly repairs and extending vessel life.

 Yet, the initial investment in autonomous technology and infrastructure is a critical factor in cost-benefit studies.
 Despite the initial costs, autonomous ships are expected to yield substantial savings over their lifespan.
 This makes them a compelling choice for shipping companies aiming to boost their profit margins.